 Sample doses are below.
-You should ask your health care provider to help you find the right dose for you.
+You should ask your doctor to help determine the right dose for you.

-An example of a typical loading dose in exercise performance (for adults ages 19 and older): Take 5g of creatine monohydrate, 4 times daily (20s total daily) for 2 to 5 days.
+An example of a typical loading dose in exercise performance (for adults ages 19 and older): Take 5 g of creatine monohydrate, 4 times daily (20 g total daily) for 2 to 5 days maximum.

-Your body may absorb creatine better when you take it with carbohydrate foods, such as fruits, fruit juices, and starches.
+Your body may absorb creatine better when you take it with carbohydrates, such as fruits, fruit juices, and starches.
 The doses listed have been tested frequently in athletes.
-But it’s not known whether these dosages have the same effects in non-athletes.
+It's not known whether these dosages have the same effects in non-athletes.

 Taking creatine supplements may stop the body from making its own natural stores, although researchers don't know what the long-term effects are.
-The Food & Drug Administration recommends talking to your health care provider before starting to take creatine.
+The Food & Drug Administration recommends talking to your doctor before starting to take creatine.

 There have been reports of contaminated creatine supplements.
 Be sure to buy products made by established companies with good reputations.

-Some doctors think creatine may cause an irregular heartbeat or a skin condition called purpuric dermatosis in some people, but more research is needed to know for sure.
+Some doctors think creatine may cause an irregular heartbeat or a skin condition called purpuric dermatosis in some people.
+More research is needed to know for sure.

-If you are being treated with any of the following medications, you should not use creatine without first talking to your health care provider.
+If you are being treated with any of the following medications, you should not use creatine without talking to your doctor first.

-Caffeine -- Caffeine may make it hard for your body to use creatine, and taking creatine and caffeine may increase risk of dehydration.
+Caffeine may make it hard for your body to use creatine, and taking creatine and caffeine may increase the risk of dehydration.
 Using creatine, caffeine, and ephedra (now banned in the U.S.) may increase the risk of stroke.